 The city clerk shall notify the licensee of any charge of conduct or offense subject to penalty, suspension or revocation or any combination thereof.
 If the potential sanction is suspension or revocation the notice shall also state the place and time the public safety commission will hear the charges against the licensee.
 The notice may also contain such additional information, as the city clerk may deem appropriate.
 The notice shall be delivered to the licensee at least five days prior to the hearing date by personal delivery, first class mail addressed to licensee at the address contained in licensee's alcohol beverage license application, or by posting the notice on the front door of the licensed premises.
 In the case of delivery by first class mail the notice shall be deemed delivered two days after being deposited into the US mail properly addressed and with adequate postage.

-(Ord.
-No. 07-14, § 4, 7-16-2007; Ord.
-No. 08-01, § 6, 2-18-2008; Ord.
-No. 15-05, § 1, 4-20-2015)

 Sec.
 6-233.
 Action by public safety commission.

 Unless waived by the licensee, the public safety commission shall conduct a hearing on any charge against a licensee alleging conduct or offense that is subject to a suspension or revocation, at its next regularly scheduled meeting, but not later than 60 days from the date of notice to the licensee unless a continuance is granted at the request of the city or the licensee.
 The public safety commission shall have the discretion to call a special meeting to conduct a meeting or to reschedule or continue any hearing upon the request of the city or the licensee.
 The licensee shall be allowed to appear at said hearing and to present evidence and cross-examine witnesses.
 Upon hearing evidence from the city and licensee, if the licensee shall present any evidence, the public safety commission shall, no later than 30 days after the hearing, either dismiss all or some the charges against the licensee and/or, make a finding that a violation has occurred as to all or any one of the charges.
-If a violation is found to have occurred the public safety commission shall levy the monetary penalty provided in this article.
+If a violation is found to have occurred the public safety commission shall levy the monetary penalty provided in the table below.
 The public safety commission may also make a finding that a licensee shall be allowed to pay any applicable penalty within a time certain not to exceed 30 days.
 The public safety commission shall have the authority to suspend the license of any licensee for a period of time not to exceed 14 days who:

 (1) Has been found to have incurred more than three violations in a three-year period; or